fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 With single augument `scale` of `integer` type the function returns a scalar uniformly distributed variate of `integer` type on [0,scale].
 This is the standard Rectangular distribution.

 With single augument `scale` of `real` or `complex` type the function returns a scalar uniformly distributed variate of `real` or `complex` type on [0, scale].
 The real part and imaginary part of a `complex` type are independent of each other.
-Function is elemental.

 With double auguments `loc` and `scale` the function returns a scalar uniformly distributed random variates of `integer`, `real` or `complex` type on [loc, loc + scale] dependent of input type.
 If it is `complex` augument, the real part and imaginary part are independent of each other.
-Function is elemental.

 With triple auguments `loc`, `scale` and `array_size` the function returns a rank one array of uniformly distributed variates of `integer`, `real` or `complex` type with an array size of `array_size`.